queryluke/masseffect-5e-data/data/class-features/ballista.md

 name: Ballista
 ---
-At 18th level, your Bowshot now adds your proficiency modifier to their damage, in the form of the elemental effect of your Engineer's Efficiency spell.
+At 18th level, your Bowshot now adds your proficiency modifier to their damage, in the form of the elemental effect of your Engineer's Efficiency power.